 Block Operating.
 This budget allocation is for the cost of administrative operations for a fiscal year in a department.
 Some of the usual expenses on these accounts are for office supplies, copier lease costs, delivery services expenses, travel reimbursements, postage, telephone costs, subscriptions, memberships, etc.

 Default Account.
 The University Controller’s Office requires the KSAS Business Office to set up a General Funds Default account for each of the departments.
 The account is used to complete transactions in a timely manner when the Controller’s Office does not have access to a viable account number.
-The department has the responsibility to reconcile the default account and transfer the charges to a correct budget number.
+The department has the responsibility to reconcile the default account and transfer the charges to a correct internal order.

 Faculty Research Budget (FRB).
 The Dean and Department Chair establish these accounts for individual faculty need, at the time of new faculty hiring.
 They can be a fixed annual allocation or a one-time amount.
-The amount that will be put into the FRB on an annual basis, is referenced in the faculty offer of appointment letter.
+The amount that will be put into the FRB on an annual basis, is referenced in the appointment letter.

 Faculty Salary Budget.
 Department tenure and tenure-track salaries and fringe benefits are allocated on this zero based budget.
 Also on this budget are salaries for any approved visitors or other faculty.

 Faculty Start-Up/Cost-Share and Matching Budgets.
 The Dean and Department Chair establish these accounts for individual faculty research need.
 The amount of the start-up budget is referenced in the appointment letter.
 The faculty start-up budget is a one-time amount allotted to the new faculty member for purchase of items to help the faculty member to establish his/her office/lab.

 Graduate Student Salary/Stipend Budget.
 These budget allocations are expended for the stipend paid to fellowship graduate students or teaching/research assistant graduate students.